ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## FaunaDB

 [Fauna](https://fauna.com/) is a globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.

-As a serverless database, FaunaDB allows our applications to access data "as a service".
-Contrary to more "traditional" relational databases, there's no need to host and manage our own database.
-Zero server operations and transparent scalability out-of-the-box.
+As a serverless database, FaunaDB allows applications to access data through a secure API, in contrast to more "traditional" relational databases that require you to open a connection.
+In that sense, FaunaDB is “connectionless” and rather behaves like an API, which fits perfectly in a Jamstack architecture.
+There is also no need to host and manage our own database.
+It requires zero server configuration and supports seamless scalability out-of-the-box.

 > "Because serverless technologies abstract away the problems I don't want to
 > deal with (setting up servers, scaling them, hosting my logic etc.) and allow